Guide

 Where can BPA be applied?

-- Workflow Automation: Streamlines multi-step processes, ensuring tasks move smoothly between teams.
-This can be tasks like processing new hires or approving orders.
+• Workflow automation: streamlines multi-step processes, ensuring tasks move smoothly between teams, such as processing new hires or approving orders

-- Manufacturing: Automating the supply chain and monitoring quality control
+• Manufacturing: automating supply chain tasks and monitoring quality control

 Examples of BPA in action